Cleft lip repair

 It is important to keep the lip clean and free from scabs to make removing the stitches easier and ensure better long-term appearance.
 Your nurse will make sure that your child’s lip is clean before you go home and teach you how to keep it clean until the stitches are removed.

 We recommend that your child should not use a dummy for at least two weeks, unless advised otherwise by your consultant.
-Try to stop your child putting fingers or toys into his or her mouth as this could be harmful.
+Try to stop your child putting fingers or toys into their mouth as this could be harmful.

 Your child’s lip may appear slightly red, swollen and/or bruised after the operation.
 The swelling can take a few weeks to settle down.
 The scar initially becomes thick, lumpy and short over the first few months.
 This is part of the healing process and it can take two years or longer for the scar to fully settle down.